mantrajsframework/mantrad/docs/08-component-blocks.md

 A block is a piece of HTML to be inserted in a view or a root document (like index.html).

-The name of the file block is considered the name of the block.
+The name of the file with the HTML of the block is considered the name of the block.

 So, for this block file: "footer.html", the name "footer" will be considered as a block name and can be used to be inserted in any view using Mustache brackets: